What vitamins and minerals to take during pregnancy

 Since the vitamin is found almost exclusively in foods of animal origin, vegetarian women or those who eat very little meat, fish, eggs, or dairy products should pay special attention to their intake.
 It’s essential that they take a multivitamin that contains B12.

-Vitamin B12 deficiency could impair a child’s cognitive functions and cause anemia.
-It may also impact the mother, causing memory impairment and other permanent neurological problems.
+Vitamin B12 deficiency could impair a child’s cognitive functions and cause anemia in mother and child.
+It may also cause memory impairment and other permanent neurological problems in the mother.

 Foods high in vitamin B12